capedigital/midjourney-control-plugin/README.md

 ### Method 3: AI Assistant Integration

+#### Option A: REST API (For ChatGPT, browser-based AI tools)

+**Perfect for ChatGPT with Atlas browser or custom scripts!**

+1. Start the API server: `npm start` (from project root)
+2. Tell ChatGPT naturally:

+> "Generate 5 cyberpunk prompts and POST them to http://localhost:43110/submit-batch"

+or just:

+> "Send these to my Midjourney plugin at localhost:43110"

+ChatGPT can directly call the API to submit prompts for you!

-#### Option A: MCP Server (Recommended for Claude)
+#### Option B: MCP Server (For Claude Desktop, Cline, etc.)

-The extension auto-connects to an MCP server if one is running.
+The extension auto-connects to an MCP server if running.
 See [mcp-server/QUICKSTART.md](mcp-server/QUICKSTART.md).

-Once set up, just tell Claude:
+Once set up:
 > "Generate 5 prompts for fantasy landscapes and submit them to Midjourney"

-Claude will use the MCP tools to control your browser directly!
+Your AI assistant will use MCP tools to control your browser directly!

-#### Option B: REST API (For ChatGPT/Custom Scripts)

-**Note**: This requires the optional REST API server (see Advanced Setup below).

-Once the server is running, just tell ChatGPT naturally:

-> "Generate 5 cyberpunk prompts and send them to my Midjourney plugin"

-or

-> "Send this to Midjourney: a serene mountain landscape --ar 16:9"

-ChatGPT will automatically understand to use your local plugin API.

 ## Advanced: API Server Setup (Optional)

 **You don't need this for basic use!** The extension works perfectly without any server.

-If you want to integrate with ChatGPT or other external tools:
+### For ChatGPT Integration (Recommended!)

+ChatGPT with browser access (like Atlas) can directly interact with local APIs!

 1. Make sure you have [Node.js](https://nodejs.org/) installed
 2. Open Terminal (or Command Prompt on Windows)